dcdpr/did-btcr2/chapters/CRUD-Operations.md

 ##### Imperative Algorithm {.unnumbered .unlisted}

+Given:

-Given the 32 `signalBytes` from the Singleton Beacon Signal and a `sidecarDocumentsMap`:
+*  `signalBytes`: 32 Signal Bytes from a Singleton Beacon Signal
+* `sidecarDocumentsMap`: A map of documents provided through Sidecar Data keyed by the SHA256 hash of these documents.
+This map should be constructed by the resolver.

+The algorithm to process the signal bytes is as follows:

 1. Set `id` to the hexadecimal string representation of `signalBytes`.
-2. Get `btcr2Update` from `sidecarDocumentsMap` by its `id` if available, or from ::CAS:: by its `id` if not and `cas` is defined.
+2. Get `btcr2Update` from `sidecarDocumentsMap` by its `id` if available, or from [CAS](https://dcdpr.github.io/did-btc1/#def-content-addressable-storage) by its `id` if not and `cas` is defined.
-3. If `btcr2Update` is undefined, raise INVALID_DID_UPDATE error.
+3. If `btcr2Update` is undefined, raise a `MISSING_UPDATE_DATA` error.
 4. Set `btcr2Update`
 5. Return `btcr2Update`.

 NOTE.
-The act of retrieving from `sidecarDocumentsMap` or ::CAS:: validates the document hash.
+The act of retrieving from `sidecarDocumentsMap` or [CAS](https://dcdpr.github.io/did-btc1/#def-content-addressable-storage) validates the document hash.

 #### Algo 10.
 Process Map Beacon Signal {.tabbed .unnumbered}